lamhotsimamora/Filter-Kata-Kotor/README.md

 # Filter-Kata-Kotor

 This repository is just an example for filtering of bad words with JAVASCRIPT and also you can use this library for your website.
 Enjoy !
 Please share this page if you like it !
-(Sorry ! if the bad words is too HARD to say ! ) (Source bad words from Google)
+(Sorry ! if the bad words is too HARD to say ! ) (Source bad words from Google).
+I was used this library for my website (http://x.lamhotsimamora.com/)

 ----------
 ### Clone